The Sponge

 "The Sponge" is the 119th episode of the NBC sitcom Seinfeld.
 This was the ninth episode for the seventh season.
 It aired on December 7, 1995.
-In this episode, George and Elaine face sexual crises when the Today brand of contraceptive sponges is taken off the market, while Kramer participates in an AIDS walk and Jerry dates a tireless do-gooder whose phone number he got from the list of Kramer's sponsors.
+In this episode, Kramer joins an AIDS walkathon without wearing a ribbon; Jerry gets a woman's number from Kramer's sponsors list; George must choose between keeping Jerry's secrets and being candid with Susan; and Elaine rearranges her sex life around conserving contraceptive sponges.